Creating a new executor AMI¶

 This key should be supplied by Domino engineers following your Domino installation.
 If you do not have the key, reach out to email@example.com.

 docker imagesas the root user to see what images are cached.

 docker pullfollowed by an image URL to cache the specified image on the executor.
 If an image was built within Domino, you can find the URL on the Revisions tab for the environment in the Domino UI.
 Example:

 salt-call state.highstate.
 This applies all necessary software and system updates.

 Select the executor template machine in the AWS EC2 console, then click Actions -> Images -> Create Image.
 Naming the new AMI

 domino-<deployment-name>-executor-YYYYMMDD-HHMM.
 Use the default storage volumes, but be sure to check Delete on Termination for all volumes.

-- From the sidebar, click AMIs.
-Wait for the new AMI to have a
+From the sidebar, click AMIs.
+Wait for the new AMI to have a status of

 available.
 You may need to refresh to see the table update.
 Once it’s ready, record the AMI ID.
 You will need the ID to set up the AMI for use in Domino.